Walmart, Flipkart contribute over Rs 2 cr towards flood relief in Assam | Business

 - India

-''The people of Assam have been severely affected by the floods and our endeavour is to provide the necessary support, care and compassion that is needed.
-With support from our colleagues across the organisation, we hope to leverage our capabilities and mobilise resources toward the most critical needs of people and communities,'' said Rajneesh Kumar, Chief Corporate Affairs Officer, Flipkart Group.
+''The people of Assam have been severely affected by the floods and we endeavor to provide the necessary support, care, and compassion that is needed.
+With support from our colleagues across the organization, we hope to leverage our capabilities and mobilize resources toward the most critical needs of people and communities,'' said Rajneesh Kumar, Chief Corporate Affairs Officer, Flipkart Group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)